Aung Tun Thet

 Aung Tun Thet (အောင်ထွန်းသက်) is a Burmese economist, author, educator, and public speaker.
 He had worked in academia, government service, private sector and in the civil society.
 He has published over 30 books and writes regularly in the local press.

-Aung Tun Thet has a Bachelor of Commerce degree from Rangoon University, a Master of Science in Operations Research from the University of Warwick, and a Ph.D in Management Sciences from the University of Manchester.
+Aung Tun Thet has a Bachelor of Commerce degree from Rangoon University, a Master of Science in operations research from the University of Warwick, and a Ph.D. in management sciences from the University of Manchester.
 He is also a post-doctoral fellow at the University of Marburg.

-He is an advisor to the Republic of the Union of Myanmar Federation of Chambers of Commerce and Industry (UMFCCI).
-He is also Chairman of the UN Global Compact Network Myanmar and the National Contact Person of the Organisation for Economic Co-operation and Development (OECD) Responsible Business Conduct.
+He is an advisor to the Republic of the Union of Myanmar Federation of Chambers of Commerce and Industry.
+He is also chairman of the UN Global Compact Network Myanmar and the National Contact Person of the Organisation for Economic Co-operation and Development (OECD) Responsible Business Conduct.

 He holds academic positions at the University of British Columbia, Yunnan University Institute of Myanmar Studies, Payap University, University of Yangon, Yangon University of Economics, and Myanmar Imperial University teach at post-graduate courses.
 He is a well known public speaker delivering motivational talks to the general public.
 He published many books in English and Myanmar and is a regular columnist in the public media.

 Career

 1966-1977

 After graduating from Yangon University of Economics in 1965, Aung Tun Thet joined the Department of Commerce and Administrative Studies at the Institute as a faculty member in 1966.
 In 1971, he was awarded the Colombo Plan State Scholarship and went to the United Kingdom for graduate studies.
-He obtained the Post-Graduate Diploma in Management Studies from Brighton Polytechnic with credit and distinctions in 1972.
-In 1973, he gained the Master of Science degree in Operations Research from University of Warwick.
-He then undertook doctoral research and in 1977, was awarded the Ph.D. degree from University of Manchester Institute of Science and Technology in Management Sciences.
+He obtained the postgraduate diploma in management studies from Brighton Polytechnic with credit and distinctions in 1972.
+In 1973, he gained the Master of Science degree in operations research from University of Warwick.
+He then undertook doctoral research and in 1977, was awarded the Ph.D. degree from University of Manchester Institute of Science and Technology in management sciences.